redpanjerry/AWS-Architecture/Lab3 - VPN connection/README.md

       </p>

-3. Wait for few minutse, them make sure the State of your VPN Connection is **available**.
+3. Wait for few minutes, them make sure the State of your VPN Connection is **available**.

 4. On the left navigation panel, select **Route Tables**, and choose **VPC-A-Public-RT** that you created.